Bill

 AI Summary

-This bill aims to increase the availability of accessory dwelling units (ADUs), which are secondary housing units on the same lot as a primary home, by preventing homeowner's associations from banning them and by establishing statewide rules for cities.
-Specifically, it amends existing law to prohibit homeowner's associations from enforcing covenants that restrict ADUs unless the property owner explicitly agrees in writing, while still allowing reasonable rules regarding their use.
-It also adds new provisions to the Local Land Use Planning Act, requiring cities with over 5,000 residents to allow ADUs in residential zones and to amend their comprehensive plans and land use regulations by October 1, 2026, to permit at least one internal and one detached ADU per lot, with specific limitations on parking requirements, impact fees, size, setbacks, owner-occupancy, and height, ensuring that ADU projects meeting these requirements are approved administratively.
+This bill aims to revise existing laws and introduce new provisions concerning accessory dwelling units (ADUs), which are secondary housing units on the same property as a primary residence, such as a basement apartment or a detached backyard cottage.
+It prohibits homeowner's associations from enforcing covenants, conditions, or restrictions that ban ADUs unless the property owner explicitly agrees in writing, though reasonable rules regarding their use, like architectural design and size, can still be adopted.
+Furthermore, the bill mandates that cities with populations over 10,000 cannot ban ADUs in residential zones and must amend their land use plans by February 1, 2027, to allow for at least one internal or detached ADU per lot, with specific limitations on parking requirements, impact fees, size, owner-occupancy, building height, and other restrictions compared to primary single-family dwellings, while ensuring ADU projects meeting requirements are approved administratively.
+The bill also includes a severability clause, meaning if any part is found invalid, the rest remains in effect, and declares an emergency, making it effective on July 1, 2026.

 Committee Categories